Death Valley is Growing Wider: Death Valley and Sea-Floor Spreading

 Salts left on mud flats by evaporating waters often contain boron, a rare element that has leached from volcanic rocks nearby and been carried into the valley by streams.
 Boron is used in soaps, water softeners, pottery glazes, and other things.
 Mining of the boron-bearing borax salts began in the early 1880s, and they were hauled out by the famous 20-mule teams.
 Mining was allowed to continue in the park after it was established (as a national monument in 1933, and a national park in 1994), but is being phased out.
 Copper, gold, silver, lead, and talc have been mined in or near the park.

-The great depth of Death Valley was not carved by a river or glacier or the wind, and is not from a cave like Mammoth Cave collapsing.
+The great depth of Death Valley was not carved by a river or glacier or the wind and is not from a cave like Mammoth Cave collapsing.
 Instead, as shown in the diagram below, labeled Pull-apart fault at Death Valley (which is more-or-less what you would see if you could take a slice across the valley from the air at the top down into the Earth at the bottom), Death Valley has been dropped along faults as the region has been pulled apart.
 Similar downdropped and upraised blocks extend across much of Utah, Nevada, and neighboring areas, forming the Basin and Range region.
 A little bit of such faulting even extends up into Wyoming, and the great front of the Teton Range is geologically a close cousin to the west side of Death Valley.

 The geologic evidence of faulting is clear—layers of rock and even recent stream deposits are offset across the faults, as you'll see in a VTrip at the end of this unit.
 The faulting occurs in fits and starts rather than smoothly, producing earthquakes.
-The Basin and Range region remains active in producing earthquakes.
+The Basin and Range region remain active in producing earthquakes.
 (More about earthquakes is coming soon.)

-Because of the way that the faults are angled, dropping of blocks requires that the region is getting wider!
+Because of the way that the faults are angled, the dropping of blocks requires that the region is getting wider!
 (Look again at the diagram to the right labeled Pull-apart fault at Death Valley.)
 It has recently become possible to measure this widening using GPS or very-long-baseline-interferometry techniques.
 The widening is not fast—maybe an inch or two (a few centimeters) per year across the whole Basin and Range—but the widening is occurring.

 Go south from Death Valley and you will splash into the Gulf of California.
 The geologic record shows that all of Baja California was attached to the main part of Mexico, but has been moved out to create the Gulf, and is still moving out.
 Eventually, the Gulf may extend up into Death Valley as the spreading continues and the west “unzips,” although the unzipping may stop before the whole west is opened up (see figure below — Pull-apart fault in the Gulf of California).